hmaldonadovilla/community-kitchen/README.md

    - In Apps Script, go to **Deploy > New deployment** and choose **Web app**.
    - Set the entry point to `doGet`.
    - Deploy and use the generated URL as your custom form link (supports line items and uploads).
-   - React is the default experience.
-Add `?legacy=1` (or `?view=legacy`) to the URL when you need to fall back to the classic iframe UI during phased rollouts.
+   - React is the only experience; the legacy iframe UI has been removed.

 ## Config Notes (LINE_ITEM_GROUP / FILE_UPLOAD)